-Family, homemade Italian cooking, and traditions are important to me.
+Family and Food traditions are important to me.
 I grew up in a large Italian, Catholic family in the Chicago suburbs.
 As the eldest of eight children, living in close proximity to Nonnie (my grandmother), numerous aunts, uncles, and tons of cousins, I learned to cook for a crowd.
 My sisters - Marisa, Gia, Lisa and Lara - and I were the sous-chefs to our two Grandmas, and Mom.
 Three generations of women from two Italian families converging in the kitchen together.
 It was bliss.
 At first our jobs as young chefs were to set the table and wash dishes.
 Eventually they let us help to roll out meatballs, stuff the ravioli and tie the braciole.
 We learned from the best.

 My father's family comes from Aragona, Sicily, an especially beautiful village in the mountains near Agrigento and the Valley of the Temples.
-My grandparents Settimo and Maria emigrated to Chicago from Aragona and opened a grocery and butcher shop on the North side.
+My grandparents Settimo and Maria Cipolla emigrated to Chicago from Aragona and opened a grocery and butcher shop on the North side.
 Food was always central to our family as long as I can remember.

 In this blog I will show you the tips and secrets of three generations of Italians and point out shortcuts that make it easy in this modern world.
 Since some people learn better by watching and doing, I have also included short videos for some of the recipes that will focus on more of the techniques and process I use to make a successful dish.
 For the foodies, I even have a few advanced and fun dishes to try.

-SUBSCRIBE for updates, and follow me on YouTube, Facebook, Twitter, Instagram and Pinterest.
+SUBSCRIBE for updates, and follow me on YouTube and Instagram.
 Share my recipes with your friends and family.
 I'd love to get your comments and feedback too!
 You can also email me at firstname.lastname@example.org.
 Buon Appetito!